CircuitVerse/Blog/content/posts/Yashvant_Final_Report.md

 The difference was immediate.
 Contributors could open a pull request and, instead of just reading the code, they could **download and run a preview APK of that exact PR**.
 Imagine spotting a bug in a circuit simulation, submitting a PR, and within minutes you have a link to the updated app with your fix, ready to test.
 That’s the kind of instant feedback loop that keeps open source moving.

-Dive in the world of Circuitverse - [Download the latest Release](https://github.com/CircuitVerse/mobile-app/releases)
+Dive into the world of Circuitverse - [Download the latest Release](https://github.com/CircuitVerse/mobile-app/releases)

 ---